Niezarm/HAMY-Addon/README.md

-Only for referance used only.
-Not actual reading from TNB
+Actual amount may be different, For reference and personal only.
+Not actual reading from TNB.